I want to share with you the three most effective ways to make sure your New Year goals actually stick.

 - Layering - Change is rarely a one-time event.
 You don't build wealth by saving one paycheck.
 You don't become overweight by eating pizza one time.
 The more you can continue layering in the learnings, the more you will succeed.

-That's the same question I've been asking myself the last 10 years.
+That's the same question I've been asking myself for the last ten years.

 Even in today's digital age, I believe the easiest way for you to create new year goals that actually stick would be at a LIVE event.
-That's why over the last six years, we've been running our flagship live event called "The Turning Point Intensive".
+That's why over the last eight years, we've been running our flagship live event in-person and online called "The Turning Point Intensive".

 The good news is the three things we just discussed have already been built into the event in huge amounts:

 - Intensity of emotion... and I'm not talking about hype and ra-ra, but the emotion that comes from being around other like-minded people and experiencing an engaging presentation.

 - Accountability is a massive one here.
 When was the last time you invested a whole day in your own personal growth and development by yourself?
 It's less confusing (and a lot more fun) progressing with others.

 - Layering occurs because we build on what you already know both during and after the event.

-We will also beef up your internal motivation at the event by getting clarity on your purpose, aligning your values and setting goals properly.
+We will also beef up your internal motivation at the event by clarifying your purpose, aligning your values and setting goals properly.

 Read more about: Mindset